|THE BOARD’S CONDUCT OF ITS AFFAIRS

 A summary of the assessment ratings on each of the elements of the Board Evaluation Questionnaire by each member of the

-Nominating Committee for last three (3) preceding years were also sent to the members of the Nominating Committee.
+Nominating Committee for last three (3) preceding years was also sent to the members of the Nominating Committee.

 To further enhance the long-term performance of the Board and its Board Committees, a separate process for the review of the performance of individual (non-executive) directors was also adopted (the “Individual Board Member Performance Evaluation”) and conducted on an annual basis concurrently with the Overall Board/Board Committees’ Performance Evaluation.